en

 Generally, all tools fall into three broad categories:

 These are best suited for individuals with either a basic or advanced understanding of programming.
 It is very structured and offers scraping of information that is tailored to each user's specific needs.
 That said, practical applications still have certain requirements: setting up a development environment, installing required libraries and dependencies, and writing the code.
 Due to these factors, beginners will not be able to utilize this tool.
-Other programmers could benefit from these tools when need to scrape Google Shopping results:
+Other programmers could benefit from these tools when they need to scrape Google Shopping results:

 One of the most significant problems when you try to scrape Google Shopping results is fetching content that is rendered dynamically by JavaScript.
 It becomes visible after the information has been rendered.
 This means traditional scraping tools aren’t able to capture it.
 The tools listed above address this issue by waiting until the page is fully rendered to capture the required elements.
 Additionally, these libraries provide the opportunity to start the browser (Chromium, Firefox or WebKit) in headless mode, control pages as normal users, and use proxies to evade blocks.